Creating Execution Environments and Deploying Content

 Creating a custom environment

-First, we define our image which can be used to develop our content on Workbench, and then later is also used to execute our content on Connect.
-We are using the r-session-complete image as the base and we are installing additional Python and R packages that are required by our content.
+First, we define an image that will be used to execute our content on Connect.
+We use the Posit Connect content image as the base and install the additional Python and R packages that our content requires.

 ARG PYPI_MIRROR="https://p3m.dev/pypi/latest/simple"

-# This commands installs the Python packages defined in the requirements.txt
+# This installs the Python packages defined in requirements.txt, which pins

-# which pins the package versions and provides an immutable set of Python dependencies.
+# the package versions and provides an immutable set of Python dependencies.

 RUN pip install --upgrade pip && \